 With consistent breaks all around South Lombok, it is the perfect place to practice your surfing with mellow waves, while still offers hollow, fast and challenging waves for the experienced surfers.

-We always take the effort to take you to spots which are hopefully less crowded and the most suitable for your level.
+To the best of our abilities and luck, we try to take you to less crowded spots and waves that are the most suitable for your level.

 Rent a bike and go explore.